 On the other hand, leasehold comes with a number of restrictions, clauses from the lessor.
 The lessee has got right to the property only for the duration of the lease period which is subject to extension.
 The investor in a leasehold property needs to take care of a lot of moving parts which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities and other relevant agencies wherever applicable.

 Due to all these factors wherever possible it’s better to buy a freehold property than to buy a leasehold property, though most of the time the owner do not have a choice if he wants to buy a property in a preferred location as the properties of that entire location can be bought only as a leased property.

-This has a been a guide to Leasehold vs Freehold.
-Here we discuss the top difference between Leasehold and Freehold property along with infographics and comparison table.
+This has been a guide to Leasehold vs Freehold.
+Here we discuss the top difference between leasehold and freehold property along with infographics and comparison table.
 You may also have a look at the following articles –